AC_AutoTurretStats

 Functions are clearly named to be self-explanatory.

-Once you review Create , you should understand how everything connects.
+Once you review Create And/Or Modify a Turret, you should understand how everything connects.

 By default, all Line Traces (used for LOS, visibility, and aiming checks) rely on the Visibility collision channel.